 My mind summons multiple words.
 Sprawling.
 Expansive.
 Boundless.

 I dreamt all last night about Glenstone.
 Staring down a long walkway into the woods, I was always in pursuit (but not reaching) the destination.
-I could feel an imaginary rope pulling be up or down the hill yet I could reach it.
+I could feel an imaginary rope pulling be up or down the hill yet I couldn’t reach it.
 Waking up, I marveled how my mind tried to work out my impression of wandering the grounds while I slept.
 Racing to book another timed ticket to revisit Glenstone, I was disappointed to see not one appointment available for the next two and half months.

 Thomas Phifer and Partners, the architect for the expanded Glenstone Museum, received the 2020 national Architecture Award—the architecture profession’s highest national recognition—for the expanded Glenstone Museum and its Pavilions building.